se2p/LitterBox/README.md

 java -jar Litterbox-1.1.jar --help
 ```

+To select all bug patterns, you can also use the term `bugs` in the
+list; to select all code smell checks use `smells`.

 ### Collecting statistics

-LitterBox can produce statistics on a project (e.g., number of blocks,
+LitterBox can produce statistics on code metrics of a project (e.g.,
-number of sprites, weighted method count):
+number of blocks, number of sprites, weighted method count):

 ```
 java -jar Litterbox-1.1.jar --stats --project <path/to/project.json> --output <statsfile.csv>